seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.6
  Note: please use v2.0.5 unless you're adventurous.
+  * Fixed a problem with saving PasswordPump export files on Linux.
-  * Added encryption and decryption of PasswordPump export files produced in PasswordPumpGUI
+  * Added encryption and decryption of PasswordPump export files produced in PasswordPumpGUI.
-  * Added a dialog box used on exit to confirm exit from PasswordPumpGUI
+  * Added a dialog box used on exit to confirm exit from PasswordPumpGUI.
-  * Fixed an issue with style default value sometimes not getting handled correctly in PasswordPumpGUI
+  * Fixed an issue with style default value sometimes not getting handled correctly in PasswordPumpGUI.
   * Enforced a rule that device generated passwords must pass the same compexity check as the PasswordPumpGUI generated passwords.
   * Added the ability to edit RGB LED intensity, login attempts before logout, and  minutes before automatic logout from the PasswordPumpGUI.
   * Changed the behavior of sending a password so that a <TAB> character is sent before the <CR> carriage return character is sent.
 This helps with automatically logging all the way into certain sites.